 EUKANUBA Sausage Dog Food

-Eukanuba offer a range of breed specific dog food with their dachshund breed specific food being quite popular.
+Eukanuba offers a range of breed-specific dog food with their dachshund breed-specific food being quite popular.
 Their patented 3D DentaDefense system is proven to reduce tartar build-up in just 28 days, which is fairly impressive.

-It is a premium dog food for daschunds with high levels of L-carnitine and natural taurine for a healthy heart.
-It is the direct competitor to the Royal Canin alternative with both priced similar but if your dog is not eating the Royal Canin, it is recommended to try the Eukanba with its tasty real chicken flavor.
+It is a premium dog food for Daschunds with high levels of L-carnitine and natural taurine for a healthy heart.
+It is the direct competitor to the Royal Canin alternative with both priced similar but if your dog is not eating the Royal Canin, it is recommended to try the Eukanuba with its tasty real chicken flavor.

 If your dachshund is having dental related issues or refusing to eat the Royal Canin alternative, this is ideal.
-The Eukanuba is a top rated dachshund dog food that provides a high quality diet at an affordable price.Check it Out
+The Eukanuba is a top-rated dachshund dog food that provides a high-quality diet at an affordable price.Check on Amazon

 Natural Balance Synergy Ultra

-As your dachshund ages, there dietary requirements will change as they will no longer require growth support but all round health.
-The Synergy Ultra contains high levels of fiber from flaxseed, oat, bletet pulp and other ingredients, which is exactly what a senior will require.
+As your dachshund ages, their dietary requirements will change as they will no longer require growth support but all-round health.
+The Synergy Ultra contains high levels of fiber from flaxseed, oat, bletet pulp, and other ingredients, which is exactly what a senior will require.

 Dachshund Dog Food Buying Guide

-Dachshund are extremely affectionate and loyal small breed that are known to learn things quickly.
-They are very fun loving and playful but do like to be kept entertained.
+Dachshund is an extremely affectionate and loyal small breed that is known to learn things quickly.
+They are very fun-loving and playful but do like to be kept entertained.
 However, the main positive for owning a sausage dog is that they are relatively low maintenance.
-For example, everything is small so their small legs can only walk so far, there small stomach can only eat so much and so on.
+For example, everything is small so their small legs can only walk so far, their small stomach can only eat so much and so on.

-However, they are prone to spine, back and arthritis problems, which can be caused from jumping up and down tall objects.
-Overweight dachshund need to be even more cautious and without paying particular attention to their diet, they may be on a one way route to obesity, which is not good for their joints.
+However, they are prone to spine, back and arthritis problems, which can be caused by jumping up and down tall objects.
+Overweight dachshunds need to be even more cautious and without paying particular attention to their diet, they may be on a one-way route to obesity, which is not good for their joints.